-Throughout the stages of life, there are many major events that can cause a major financial change.
-In addition to altering your personal bank accounts, some life events can have a significant impact on how you file taxes.
-Being aware of this impact before, during, and after the event can help minimize confusion around your taxes in Denver.
+Throughout the stages of life, many significant events can cause major financial tax changes.
+In addition to affecting your bank accounts, some life events can significantly impact your taxes.
+Knowing this impact before, during, and after the event can help minimize confusion around filing your taxes in Denver.

 Several factors may impact your tax bill if you’re planning to get hitched.
 You’ll need to consider whether you plan to file jointly or separately and what kind of benefits you might qualify for.
 If you’re filing jointly, you’ll also need to determine whether you’ll claim any dependents and, if so, how many.
 Finally, you’ll need to assess your income level before deciding whether to file as single or head of household.

 School can be expensive, especially if you go to college.
 But there are ways to get financial aid and reduce those costs.
 You may qualify for federal grants and loans, and state programs may offer scholarships.
 There are also tax breaks available to students.
 For example, you can deduct up $2,500 of tuition and fees from your income when filing your taxes.
 And if you’re still paying off student loans, you can deduct the interest paid on them.

 In addition to tax benefits, there are other perks to obtaining professional certifications.
 For example, the American Society of Mechanical Engineers (ASME) offers a $1,000 stipend for those pursuing certification through its ASME Certification Program.
 The National Institute of Standards and Technology (NIST) provides a $2,500 grant for those seeking NIST certification.
 The American Board of Medical Specialties (ABMS) offers a $5,000 stipend for pursuing ABMS certification.
 And the National Association of Realtors (NAR) offers a $10,000 grant for real estate agents pursuing NAR certification.